DrewZN/ibanag_dictionary_app/README.md

 - PostgREST - REST API for my Database

 Sources for translations used in the dictionary will be listed in a "Sources" screen.

+Adding words, translations, example sentences, and sources is an ongoing work in progress.